; Date: Tue Mar 09 2021

 In this post we'll discuss a simple Wordpress deployment in Docker that could be used on a production server, but is meant to be used for local MySQL development.
-It will use two Docker containers, one running MySQL and the other running Wordpress.
+It will use three Docker containers, with MySQL as the database, PHPMyAdmin for database administration, and Wordpress as the application.
 It will give you full control over the Wordpress tree, and not rely on a Wordpress instance built in to a Docker image.

 Launching MySQL with a Docker Compose file

 The best way to learn this is to dive right in, so let's start with the simplest part, configuring a database server, MySQL, and an administrative application, PHPMyAdmin.
-Later we'll add in Wordpress.
-If you want to read a longer tutorial on this, see Set up MySQL Docker image on your laptop, then verify it works using phpMyAdmin
+Fortunately we already went over deploying MySQL in Deploying MySQL to get started using a Docker Compose file

 version declaration says to use the latest version of the Docker Compose specification.
 You'll find documentation for this file at: